analoghifi/Thel-AccuSound-100/hardware/4.) final version 2003-2015/readme.md

 Accusound 100 = with normal 1% (metal film) resistors
 Accusound 10**1** = \"with low noise non-magnetic TKD-resistors 0.5% TCR:25ppm\" (until 2005: \"with low noise Welwyn-resistors 0.1% TCR:15ppm\")

-in 2006 there was a small layout change on the PCB to give space for the new input cap (CDE WPP-series) paralleled with a samll silver mica cap.
+in 2006 there was a small layout change on the PCB to give space for the new input cap (CDE WPP-series) paralleled with a small silver mica cap.
 (at the same time the two small holes at the bottom of the PCB disappeared)

 in 2011 there was again a small layout change on the PCB to give the input capacitor even more space (compare the pics in the lower right corner),